 The majority of officer-involved shootings in the last three years in the City of Madison have involved a person with a mental health issue or an intoxicated person.
-The Subcommittee would appreciate further clarification of policies relating to people exhibiting signs of mental illness or intoxication who are resistant to medical assistance or arrest.
-The New York Police Department (NYPD) defines an Emotionally Disturbed Person (EDP) as "a person who appears to be mentally ill or temporarily deranged and is conducting himself in a manner which a police officer reasonably believes is likely to result in serious injury to himself or others."3
+The President's Work Group would appreciate further clarification of policies relating to people exhibiting signs of mental illness or intoxication who are resistant to medical assistance or arrest.
+The New York Police Department (NYPD) defines an Emotionally Disturbed Person (EDP) as "a person who appears to be mentally ill or temporarily deranged and is conducting himself in a manner which a police officer reasonably believes is likely to result in serious injury to himself or others."

-The MPD SOP on Mental Health Incidents/Crises (12/22/2016) provides some degree of guidance related to this issue.
+The MPD SOP on Mental Health Incidents/Crises8 provides some degree of guidance related to this issue.
 The SOP describes the value in de-escalating crisis situations, the role of Mental Health Officers and the process to assess a person in crisis.
-However, the SOP does not detail tactics or procedures to de-escalate the situation or establish safety for all persons affected by the situation.
+However, the SOP does not detail tactics or procedures to de-escalate the situation or establish safety for all people in the area.
 A specific protocol is needed to clarify how an officer should interact with EDPs.

-Action Item 1: The Common Council of the City of Madison will direct MPD to issue a SOP that explicitly details the goals, tactics, policies, and procedures to deal with an EDP.
-In order to do so MPD should refer to the International Association of Chief of Police's model policy Responding to Persons Affected by Mental Illness or in Crisis (see Appendix) and the NYPD Patrol Guide related to Mentally III or Emotionally Disturbed Persons (see Appendix).
+Action Item 1: The Common Council hereby issues a lawful order to the Chief of Police to issue a SOP that explicitly details the goals, tactics, policies, and procedures to deal with an EDP (including those who are intoxicated).
+In order to do so MPD should refer to the International Association of Chief of Police's model policy Responding to Persons Affected by Mental Illness or in Crisis (see Appendix) and the NYPD Patrol Guide related to Mentally Ill or Emotionally Disturbed Persons (see Appendix).

-The Subcommittee requests that MPD consider incorporating Fyfe's principles for interacting with EDPs.
-Those principles include 1) keeping a safe distance, 2) avoiding unnecessary and provocative displays of force, 3) working with back-up, 4) one officer should interact with the subject, others should remain quiet, 5) the officer interacting with the subject is in charge, no one else should take unplanned action, 6) make it clear officers are there to help not threaten, and finally, 7) officers should take as much time as necessary for an arrest, even hours or days if that is that is what is required.4
+The President's Work Group requests that MPD consider incorporating Fyfe's principles for interacting with EDPs.
+Those principles include 1) keeping a safe distance, 2) avoiding unnecessary and provocative displays of force, 3) working with backup, 4) one officer should interact with the subject, others should remain quiet, 5) the officer interacting with the subject is in charge, no one else should take unplanned action, 6) make it clear officers are there to help not threaten, and finally, 7) officers should take as much time as necessary for an arrest, even hours or days if that is that is what is required.9

-Action Item 2: The Common Council will direct the Ad Hoc Committee to investigate other possible supports for MPD officers interacting with EDPs.
-The Subcommittee would encourage further exploration into the types of training and ongoing training strategies that will improve interactions with EDPs.
-In particular, the Subcommittee would recommend a detailed analysis of
+Action Item 2: The Common Council directs the Ad Hoc Committee to investigate other possible supports for MPD officers interacting with EDPs.
+EDPs include individuals whose behavior is altered as a result of intoxication caused by drugs or alcohol.
+The President's Work Group would encourage further exploration into the types of training and ongoing training strategies that will improve interactions with EDPs.
+In particular, the President's Work Group would recommend a

-3 NYPD Patrol Guide Mentally III or Emotionally Disturbed Persons.
+7 NYPD Patrol Guide Mentally III or Emotionally Disturbed Persons.
 Tactical Operations Procedure No: 221-13.
+06/01/2016.